Siddharth (actor): Career fluctuations (2011–2013)

 Siddharth then chose to produce his first film under his newly launched production studio, Etaki Entertainment Private Limited, which he had registered in October 2010.
-He financed the bilingual college romantic comedy Kadhalil Sodhappuvadhu Yeppadi (2012), based on the same-titled short film by Balaji Mohan, and featured in the lead role alongside Amala Paul.
+He financed the college romantic comedy Kadhalil Sodhappuvadhu Yeppadi (2012), based on the same-titled short film by Balaji Mohan, and featured in the lead role alongside Amala Paul.
 He revealed that after watching the 10-minute Tamil short film, he found it interesting and developed an interest to turn it into a mainstream full-length feature film.
-The film was shot in Tamil and Telugu over a period of eight months under a moderate budget.
+The film was shot over a period of eight months under a moderate budget.
+The film was partially reshot in Telugu as Love Failure.
 The film opened in February 2012 in both languages to commercial success, becoming a profitable venture at the box office.
 Both the film and Siddharth won positive reviews, with a critic calling it "earnest" and "well-written".
 In 2013, Siddharth had his most prolific year and appeared in seven film across four languages.
 Siddharth was selected to be a part of the ensemble cast for Deepa Mehta's Midnight's Children, a 2012 British-Canadian film adaptation of Salman Rushdie's 1981 novel of the same name.
 He sped read the book to prepare for his role and attended a series of workshops to portray the role of Shiva, earning positive reviews for his performance.
 Siddharth then worked on Nandini Reddy's Telugu romantic comedy Jabardasth opposite Samantha, with the pair portraying wedding planners.
 Despite hype prior to release, as a result of the pair's off-screen relationship, the film garnered poor reviews with critics noting their characters "were poorly written".
 The film became a commercial failure, while also becoming entangled in a legal tussle soon after release of story theft.
 He also was subsequently seen in Srinu Vaitla's Baadshah, performing a guest appearance in a flashback sequence.
 His fourth release was David Dhawan's Hindi comedy film Chashme Baddoor, a remake of the 1981 film of the same name, which received negative reviews from critics.
 Next, Siddharth collaborated with debutant director Manimaran for the romantic thriller Udhayam NH4, written by Vetrimaaran.
 The film won positive reviews and performed strongly at the box office, with a critic from Rediff.com adding the actor "has given a very mature, yet understated performance".
 He then featured in Sundar C's commercially successful Tamil comedy film Theeya Velai Seiyyanum Kumaru portraying a timid IT employee who seeks the help of a love guru.
-His popularity in Telugu cinema meant that the makers shot the film in Telugu as Something Something.
+His popularity in Telugu cinema meant that the makers partially reshot the film in Telugu as Something Something.